Today, you’re going to learn the best ADHD coping mechanisms for adults that will help you thrive in life.

 Obviously, this applies to everyone.
 But the choice of a significant other can significantly affect how an adult with ADHD can thrive or flounder.

 #26.
-Learn To Joke With Yourself And Others About Your Various Symptoms.
+Learn To Joke About Your Various Symptoms.

 Whether it was forgetfulness or getting lost all the time or being tactless or impulsive, keep a sense of humor and learn to laugh about your various ADHD symptoms.